chaoss/metrics/activity-metrics/issue-resolution-efficiency.md

 # Issue Resolution Efficiency

 ## 1. Description
-What is the number of closed issues/number of abandoned issues?
+What is the ratio of closed issues/number of abandoned issues?

 ## 2. Use Cases
 Provide examples of how the metric might inform different stakeholders through use cases.